mor-dar/TimeGridCalendarCard/README.md

 - **Locale**, **timezone**, and **RTL** respected from HA.
 - Performance: **in-memory cache** for 5–15 min (configurable), in-flight dedupe.
 - Optional **filters** per calendar (allow/block by regex) and **duplicate suppression**.
+- **Today-only mode** to restrict navigation and focus on current day events only.
 - Click an event to open **more-info** for its calendar entity.

 ## Quick start